MicrosoftDocs/Dynamics-365-Operations.nl-nl/articles/human-resources/hr-whats-new-2020-02-18.md

 ## <a name="coming-soon"></a>Binnenkort beschikbaar

-### <a name="updated-common-data-service-solution"></a>Common Data Service-oplossing is bijgewerkt
+### <a name="updated-dataverse-solution"></a>Dataverse-oplossing is bijgewerkt

-Binnenkort komt een nieuwe Common Data Service-oplossing beschikbaar met de volgende wijzigingen:
+Binnenkort komt een nieuwe Dataverse-oplossing beschikbaar met de volgende wijzigingen:

 | Beschrijving | Wisselgeld |
 | ----------------------------------------- | --- |